 If you are going to delete a type, type member, or any other symbol in C# or VB.NET code files, ASP.NET code and markup, build scripts, or XAML, use this refactoring to ensure that the delete operation is safe.
 If there are no symbol usages found, or if there are some that are safely collapsible, the symbol will be deleted.
 Otherwise, ReSharper will show you all the usages that are not safe to delete, allowing you to edit the corresponding code.

-Starting from ReSharper 5, this refactoring can be applied to a selection of files or file members, enabling you to safely delete entire subsystems.
+This refactoring can be applied to a selection of files or file members, enabling you to safely delete entire subsystems.

-When you invoke Safe Delete on a target or a property in a build file, ReSharper does all necessary validations and operations to remove selected symbol.
+When you invoke Safe Delete on a target or a property in a build file, ReSharper does all necessary validations and operations to remove the selected symbol.
 ReSharper can also remove any conflicting references for you.

 Transform Out Parameters to Tuple